-Explanatory: In times of limited resources, funding agencies may prefer to agriculture delivered as a direct teaching exposure.
+Explanatory: In times of limited resources, funding agencies may prefer to support organizations that implement educational programs with evidence of impacting knowledge, skills, or behaviors.

 A.2.2.
 STRATEGY: Alcorn State University Agriculture Program will deliver research or evidence-based practices and programs to Mississippi's agricultural producers and stakeholders.